 If you’ve ever followed a training plan for a marathon, you’ll have done the same thing.
 You do some gentle strength building at first, then some full-on training and after that, there are some days when you don’t even go running at all.
 Clever sports trainers have worked out these plans because they understand how muscle strength builds up, when you need to rest and when you need to really go for it.

 Maybe you need to switch between donkey and space rocket a bit more in your business.

-Do you want more ideas for building a successful company?
+Do you want to build a successful company?

 Photo credits to Spencer Watson, Anna Kaminova and John Baker from Unsplash